 Related codes: P0700, P0730, P0740, P0780, P1768

 Another problem that can affect some Acuras is that the 3rd gear clutch pack may wear prematurely.
 If this happens, you may have issues upshifting or downshifting in 3rd gear.

 Typical problems include flaring, slipping, or no shifting to third gear at all.
 Check engine light (CEL / MIL) and gear D5 may also be flashing.

-To fix this problem, you will need to overhaul the transmission and replace the 3rd gear clutch.
+To fix this problem, overhaul the transmission and replace the 3rd gear clutch.
 A defective valve body can also cause similar symptoms.